omeka/omeka-s-enduser/docs/sites/site_settings.md

 ![general settings, all at default](../sites/sitesfiles/sites_settingsgen.png)

+**Auto-assign new items** A checkbox which sets whether new items are automatically added to the site.
+If checked, every new item will be added to the site, regardless of the item's owner.
+Note that item owners may unassign their items from the site at any time, in the item's edit pages.

 **Attachment link type** Sets the target of links from attachments you add to [site page blocks](../sites/site_pages/#page-blocks) (for example, in an [item showcase](../sites/site_pages/#item-showcase).
 It offers a dropdown with the following options: